How protests over designer handbags threw Mongolia into political crisis and sparked a prime minister’s resignation

 The Prime Minister had tried to save his coalition government and parliament, called the State Great Khural, held a vote of confidence on Monday.

-Oyun-Erdene failed to secure enough votes and a parliamentary statement later announced in a statement that he had resigned, Reuters and the Associated Press reported.
-Chinese state media also reported the Prime Minister had resigned.
+Oyun-Erdene failed to secure enough votes and a parliamentary statement later announced in a statement that he had resigned.
+He will continue to serve in an interim capacity until a new party leader is appointed, his office said in a statement.

 Oyun-Erdene and his son have submitted themselves to Mongolia’s anti-corruption agency and the prime minister said he would resign if the investigation uncovered any irregularities.